Tracking your demand generation performance goes beyond simply reviewing a handful of metrics at random.

 8. Email open rate

 Email open rate indicates the number of people who are actually opening the emails you’re sending them.
-Only subscribers who are truly interested in what you offer will bother to open your marketing emails.
+Subscribers who are truly interested in what you offer open your marketing emails.
 Measuring this metric is helpful in understanding how many people are consuming the content you’re sharing.

 9. Cost per acquisition